-The Proposed Project would also facilitate the restoration, reopening, and potential expansion of the South Street Seaport Museum (the Museum) at 89-93 South Street, 2-4 Fulton Street, 167-175 John Street (Block 74, a portion of Lot 1; the Museum Site).
-The Proposed Project would additionally include operational changes to facilitate passenger drop off on the Pier 17 access drive as well as minor improvements to the Pier 17 access drive area and building, and may include streetscape, open space, or other improvements (e.g., planters) under the Proposed Actions within the Project Area.
+The previously proposed project would also facilitate the restoration, reopening, and potential expansion of the South Street Seaport Museum (the Museum) at 89-93 South Street, 2-4 Fulton Street, 167-175 John Street (Block 74, a portion of Lot 1; the Museum Site).
+The previously proposed project would additionally include operational changes to facilitate passenger drop off on the Pier 17 access drive as well as minor improvements to the Pier 17 access drive area and building, and may include streetscape, open space, or other improvements (e.g., planters) under the Proposed Actions within the Project Area.
 The Project Area is located in the South Street Seaport neighborhood in Lower Manhattan, Community District 1.

-The Applicant seeks the following discretionary actions in connection with the development of the Proposed Project: (i) a special permit pursuant to Zoning Resolution (ZR) Section 74-743(a) to allow for bulk modifications within a LSGD to allow the distribution of total allowable floor area without regard to zoning lot lines or district boundaries, and the location of buildings without regard to applicable height, setback, or street wall regulations; (ii) modifications to the South Street Seaport/Pier 17 LSGD site plan, zoning calculations and boundaries; (iii) text amendments to the South Street Seaport Subdistrict zoning regulations; and (iv), authorizations to allow for a curb cut on Pearl Street (ZR Section 13-441) and security bollards within a pedestrian circulation path of a waterfront public access area (ZR Section 62-822(b)).
+The Applicant seeks the following discretionary actions in connection with the development of the previously proposed project: (i) a special permit pursuant to Zoning Resolution (ZR) Section 74-743(a) to allow for bulk modifications within a LSGD to allow the distribution of total allowable floor area without regard to zoning lot lines or district boundaries, and the location of buildings without regard to applicable height, setback, or street wall regulations; (ii) modifications to the South Street Seaport/Pier 17 LSGD site plan, zoning calculations and boundaries; (iii) text amendments to the South Street Seaport Subdistrict zoning regulations; and (iv), authorizations to allow for a curb cut on Pearl Street (ZR Section 13-441) and security bollards within a pedestrian circulation path of a waterfront public access area (ZR Section 62-822[b]).
 In addition, the Applicant seeks certifications pursuant to ZR Section 91-95 to transfer development rights and pursuant to ZR Section 62-12(c) for design changes to the previously approved Pier 17 waterfront site plan.
 In conjunction with these actions, the Applicant is seeking a modification to the LSGD restrictive declaration to update the previously approved site plan and zoning calculations and to modify the Pier 17 Traffic Management Plan.
-Finally, the New York City Department of Small Business Services (SBS) is filing an application seeking approval of the disposition of leasehold and easement interests with respect to various city-owned properties located within the South Street Seaport area, which would allow for the renewal and extension of the term of an existing lease for 99 years, until 2120.2 Collectively, these actions would enable a mixed-use development at the Development Site with affordable units and improvements to the existing South Street Seaport/Pier 17 LSGD.
+Finally, the New York City Department of Small Business Services (SBS) is filing an application seeking approval of the disposition of leasehold and easement interests with respect to various City-owned properties located within the South Street Seaport area, which would allow for the renewal and extension of the term of an existing lease for 99 years, until 2120 (The renewal and extension of the lease is a Type II action pursuant to 6 NYCRR Part 617.5(c)(32).).
+Collectively, these actions would enable a mixed-use development at the Development Site with affordable units and improvements to the existing South Street Seaport/Pier 17 LSGD.

-Additional actions to facilitate the Proposed Project and effectuate other changes to the affected area may include, disposition actions relating to the Museum Site and the distribution of floor area to the Development Site, funding decisions and grant of an Article XI Tax Incentive by the Department of Housing Preservation and Development.
+Additional actions to facilitate the previously proposed project and effectuate other changes to the affected area may include disposition actions relating to the Museum Site and the distribution of floor area to the Development Site, funding decisions and grant of an Article XI Tax Incentive by the Department of Housing Preservation and Development (HPD).
+The New York City Department of City Planning (DCP), acting on behalf of CPC, will be the lead agency for environmental review.
+Based on the Environmental Assessment Statement (EAS) that has been prepared, the lead agency has determined that the previously proposed project has the potential to result in significant adverse environmental impacts, requiring that an Environmental Impact Statement (EIS) be prepared.